pppiyo/Weenix/README.md

 Userspace address space management, running user-level code, servicing system calls, and basically everything else needed to combine all of the previous componenets into a fully functioning operating system.
 This includes virtual memory maps, handling page faults, memory management via anonymous objects and shadow objects, and system calls (in particular, the fork syscall).

 ## Important Notes
 This is a placeholder repo with no code to respect USC's Academic Code.
-If you are a potential employer and would like to look at the code, please send me an [email](amylee.lyq@gmail.com).
+If you are a potential employer and would like to look at the code, please [email me](mailto:amylee.lyq@gmail.com).

  Please also be noted that this is an ongoing project.
 As of Oct 27 of 2024, phase 1 - PROCS has been finished.
 VFS and VM will be finished in the coming 2 months.